 The truth is you likely won’t be a guest at the party; you’ll be working to ensure that the event is bringing an ROI for the client and asking questions like, “Are the journalists talking to the brand ambassador we have paid to be here?”

 Finally, a little note to those thinking this career might be for them: to succeed in the industry you’ll need an eye for trends, love research and be the best organiser that you know.

 There are many, many types of journalists and writers (seriously so many).
 From a newspaper columnist, foreign correspondent and magazine feature writer to book reviewer, foodie fanatic and freelance blogger, there’s a niche for every wordsmith.

-Caveat: having a way with words doesn’t necessarily mean you’re destined to a life in print.
+Rule: having a way with words doesn’t necessarily mean you’re destined to a life in print.
 TV and radio also have teams of journalists working on daily content for their on-air talent, online platforms or social media.